Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Introduction

 \section{Introduction}

 Over the past 50 years, the mathematical study of statical and dynamical aspects of disordered mean-field spin systems has attracted considerable interest.
 In this paper, we continue the analysis of metastable behaviour of these systems, as initiated in \cite{BMP21}, \cite{BdHM22}, \cite{dHJ21} and \cite{BdHMPS24}, by examining the disordered Curie--Weiss--Potts (DCWP) model with unbounded interactions.
 This model generalises the disordered mean-field Ising model to $q \geq 2$ spins.
 Here, ``disordered'' refers to the fact that spin interactions are independent and identically distributed random variables.
 These random variables are chosen to have a fixed mean and a well-defined cumulant generating function, with a distribution independent of the number of spins.
 In particular, this model also encompasses the Potts model on homogeneous dense random graphs.
 Specific examples that fit within our framework include the Potts model on Erd\H{o}s--R{\'e}nyi random graphs, the Potts model on multi-edge random graphs, and the Potts model with Gaussian noise.
-As a first result, we prove metastability in the sense of \cite{SS19} for the CWP model at fixed temperature in large volumes.
-Further, we show that metastability of the CWP model implies metastability of the DCWP model with respect to the same metastable sets, for almost all realisations of the random interactions.
-After identifying specific metastable sets for both models, we derive estimates for the ratio of mean metastable transition times in the DCWP and CWP models in the regime of large-volumes and fixed temperatures.
-These estimates are of two types: the first one provides insight into the tail behaviour, showing that, asymptotically in $N$, this ratio behaves like a random variable of order constant times an exponential of a sub-Gaussian random variable.
-Moreover, we derive moment estimates for this random ratio, again in large volumes and at fixed temperatures.